carloscurcino/Calculator/README.md

 # Calculator

-Project made based on the video by gustavo nietzki.
+Project made based on the video by Gustavo Nietzki.
 This is a basic project, and used basicaly html, css and js.
 In the Js context:
 -Used the DOM concept to manipulate what apears in the "screen" of the calculator.